usman-bashir/xrc/README.md

 Extensions can be used to add custom view engines, services, modules or parsers.
 Currently these extensions are available:

-- xrc.FileSystemPages (deployed also as a dependency of xrc.Site)
+- xrc.FileSystemPages (deployed as a dependency of xrc.Site)
+- xrc.MVC4 (deployed as a dependency of xrc.Site)
 - xrc.Markdown

-You can install any extensions by installing the corresponding nuget package and then in the CustomXrcInstaller.cs file add the following line:
+You can install any extensions by installing the corresponding nuget package and then in the CustomXrcInstaller.cs file add a code like:

 	xrc.XrcWindsor.InstallExtension(container, System.Reflection.Assembly.Load("xrc.Markdown"));